 - It refers to a massive amount of data that keeps on growing exponentially with time.

-- It is so voluminous that it cannot be processed or analyzed using the conventional data processing techniques.
+- It is so voluminous that it cannot be processed or analyzed using conventional data processing techniques.

 - It includes data mining, data storage, data analysis, data sharing, and data visualization.